pnp/blog/content/post/start-building-apps-for-teams.md

 ### [Teams app templates](https://docs.microsoft.com/microsoftteams/platform/samples/app-templates?WT.mc_id=m365-15200-wmastyka)

-One way to learn is to see what\'s possible and what others build.
-If you want to get inspired, see what\'s possible or look at how you could implement a specific scenario, you should check out the [Teams app templates](https://docs.microsoft.com/microsoftteams/platform/samples/app-templates?WT.mc_id=m365-15200-wmastyka).
+One way to learn is to see what's possible and what others build.
+If you want to get inspired, see what's possible or look at how you could implement a specific scenario, you should check out the [Teams app templates](https://docs.microsoft.com/microsoftteams/platform/samples/app-templates?WT.mc_id=m365-15200-wmastyka).
 There are over 40 sample ready-to-use apps including their source code